SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 [task-description]
 # Description

 On the first line of the input, you will receive an **integer** `n` - representing the number of pieces that you will initially have.

 On the next `n` lines, you will receive the title of each piece, followed by its **composer and key**, separated by `|` in the following format:

 `{piece}|{composer}|{key}`

-Then, you receive **different commands**, each on a new line, separated by `|`, until the `Stop` command is given:
+Then, you will receive **different commands**, each on a new line, separated by `|`, until the `Stop` command is given:

 * Command `Add|{piece}|{composer}|{key}`:

 You need to **add the piece and the information** about it to the other pieces.

 If the piece is **already in the collection**, you should print:

 `{piece} is already in the collection!`

-If the **piece is not in the collection**, print:
+If the piece **is not in the collection**, you should print:

 `{piece} by {composer} in {key} added to the collection!`

 * Command `Remove|{piece}`:

 If the **piece is in the collection**, you have to remove it.

 Then, you have to print the following message:

 `Successfully removed {piece}!`

 If the **piece is not in the collection**, you need to print:

 `Invalid operation! {piece} does not exist in the collection.`